Enjoy Every Sandwich: The Songs of Warren Zevon

-Enjoy Every Sandwich: The Songs of Warren Zevon, released in 2004, is a tribute album to the late Warren Zevon by many famous musicians.
-It includes two unreleased Zevon songs: "The Wind," sung by actor Billy Bob Thornton; and "Studebaker," sung by Warren's son Jordan Zevon.
+Enjoy Every Sandwich: The Songs of Warren Zevon, released in 2004, is a tribute album to the late Warren Zevon by several well-known musicians.
+It includes a previously unreleased Zevon composition: "Studebaker", sung by Warren's son Jordan Zevon.

 The album's title comes from an interview Zevon did on the Late Show with David Letterman following Zevon's having been diagnosed with terminal pleural mesothelioma.
-Zevon’s reflections on enjoying what time you have included the phrase “enjoy every sandwich."
+Zevon's reflections on enjoying what time you have included the phrase "enjoy every sandwich".

 Track listing

 All songs written by Warren Zevon, except where noted.